One thing you can do to take control of the homebuying process and save on your new home—in any housing market

 And shopping around for your mortgage has the potential to lead to real savings.
 It may not sound like much, but saving even a quarter of a point in interest on your mortgage saves you thousands of dollars over the life of your loan.

-According to the Bureau's previously published paper, , for the average person, the difference between the actual rate they got and the lowest offered mortgage rate available to them amounted to an extra $300 per year.
+According to the Bureau's previously published paper, No shopping in the U.S. mortgage market: Direct and strategic effects of providing information , for the average person, the difference between the actual rate they got and the lowest offered mortgage rate available to them amounted to an extra $300 per year.
 That’s $9,000 over a 30-year mortgage.
 But close to half of all homebuyers don’t shop before taking out a mortgage.